manuakasam/SamUser/README.md

 Configuration
 =============

-This Module doesn't require lots of configuration.
+This Module doesn't require any special configuration.
 All that's needed is to set up a Connection for Doctrine.
 For this you can use the distribuntionable located inside ```SamUser/config```

+If you need to modify any behavior of the glued Modules, then simply use the DEFAULT Configuration Options from ZfcUser or BjyAuthorize ;)

 Dependencies
 ============

 This Module heavily depends on the following Modules and makes no sense without them:

+ - ZfcUser
  - DoctrineORMModule
  - ZfcUserDoctrineORM
  - BjyAuthorize